We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 But timestamps are up on all the platforms, guys.

-Got you, nigga, man.
+Got you, niggas, man.

-But the prime minister is the chief head of state in Israel.
+Israel has a president and a prime minister, but the prime minister is the chief head of state in Israel.

-It's a par a par militar paramilitary paramilitary government.
+It's a part of paramilitary government.

-Sorry guys, I'm running on like no sleep right now.
+Sorry, guys, I'm running on like no sleep right now.

 I'm tired as fuck, man.